 ii The authorities

-Under the PPP Contract Law, the performance of the PPP contract is subject to the control of the public contracting party or the public body created for that purpose in the relevant jurisdiction.
+Under the PPP Contract Law, the performance of a PPP contract is subject to the control of the public contracting party or the public body created for that purpose in the relevant jurisdiction.
 In addition, the bidding terms and conditions of the PPP project might require the appointment of external independent auditors to supervise the performance of the project.3

 Pursuant to Section 22 of the PPP Contract Law, the General Audit Agency shall supervise all PPP contracts, their performance and results.

-The new regime sets forth two new bodies: the Undersecretariat of PPPs, an official government entity, which shall centralise the regulation of PPP contracts, assist in the development and regulation of the PPP projects and support the public procurement agencies in the design and structuring of PPP projects;4 and the Congress bicameral commission, which is in charge of monitoring the PPP projects' performance and compliance with the PPP regime.5
+The new regime sets forth two new bodies: the Undersecretariat of PPPs, an official government entity, which shall centralise the regulation of PPP contracts, assist in the development and regulation of PPP projects and support the public procurement agencies in the design and structuring of PPP projects;4 and the Congress bicameral commission, which is in charge of monitoring PPP projects' performance and compliance with the PPP regime.5

 iii General requirements for public-private partnership contracts

 In accordance with the PPP Contract Law, PPP contracts shall regulate, at a minimum, the items described in the law,6 including the following:

 - the contractual term and potential extensions, which cannot exceed 35 years in total and must ensure recovery of investments, repayment of financing and a reasonable profit;

 - the parties' duties and obligations and a fair and efficient distribution of the contract contributions and risks between the parties, ensuring the best conditions to prevent, assume or mitigate them and to minimise the cost of the project and facilitate financing conditions (see Section V.iii).
 The PPP contract shall foresee the contractor's right to transfer its duties to a 'performing company', within the limits set forth in the contractual documents.
 In this case, both the contractor and the performing company will be jointly and severally liable to the state party;